fuzzylabs/website/hugo/content/about.md

 With a background in DevOps and SRE, Tom not only has a wealth of experience engineering reliable production environments, but as the lead guitarist in his band, he's a literal DevOps rockstar.
 He's worked with prominent tech clients including MoneySupermaket, Booking.com, McLaren and most recently Disney Streaming Services, where he lead efforts to deploy large-scale data processing infrastructure in Kubernetes.

-When he's not doing rockstar DevOps or building cool stuff in the cloud, Tom's a devoted mountain biker with an intimidating training regiment - but the dashcam footage on the descent makes it all worthwhile.
+When he's not doing rockstar DevOps or building cool stuff in the cloud, Tom's a devoted mountain biker with an intimidating training regimen - but the dashcam footage on the descent makes it all worthwhile.

 Tom uses [Vim](https://www.vim.org).